 In a year of successes, it’s even more important to take stock of the failures; especially in a social environment increasingly distorted by all the attention-seeking and image-crafting that trickles through our lives through our laptops and smartphones.

 The biggest failure of the year was my plan to walk the length of Armenia.
 After arriving in the country in the summer, I was swept up by a volunteering project for several weeks; one that I never meant to get involved with but had immense fun doing.
-Downscaling my plans to walk across Nagorno-Karabakh, I then made a hash of that by saying ‘yes’ to everyone else who wanted to come along.
+Downscaling my plans for the hike, I then made a hash of that by saying ‘yes’ to everyone else who wanted to come along.

 The reasons for what happened were numerous, but chief among them were that I hadn’t given myself enough time off after the intensive process of film editing during the spring.
 Really, the last thing I wanted was to feel accountable to yet another distant objective like ‘walking the length of Armenia solo’.
 Letting the summer play out spontaneously was, in fact, exactly what I needed.
 So in a way, the flaw lay in the plans, rather than the execution, which was still a heck of a lot of fun.